 Unrefined Shea Butter

-My whipped shea butter is made with unrefined organic Fair Trade shea nut butter and is blended with essential oils or fragrance, a touch of coconut oil and Vitamin E to make an all purpose moisturizer that applies smoothly and absorbs well.
-Customers with curly hair tell us that it works as a deeply moisturizing leave-in hair treatment as well.
+Unrefined Fair Trade shea nut butter is blended with essential oils or fragrance, a touch of coconut oil and Vitamin E to make whipped butters that apply smoothly and absorb well.
+It is a wonderful body butter or hand cream.
+Men use it as an after-shave moisturizing balm.

 New!
 Pure, unrefined shea butter in its simplest form, no additives of any kind.
 You only need to use a tiny amount as an soothing aftershave balm for dry skin.
 It is a denser product than the whipped shea.